ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If any of such "elder members" is found in the group, then the Group Manager MUST evict them from the group.
 That is, the Group Manager MUST terminate their membership and MUST rekey the group in such a way that the new keying material is not provided to those evicted elder members.
 This also includes adding their relinquished Sender IDs to the most recent set of stale Sender IDs for the group (see {{sssec-stale-sender-ids}}), before rekeying the group.

   Until a further following group rekeying, the Group Manager MUST store the list of those latest-evicted elder members.
 If any of those nodes re-joins the group before a further following group rekeying occurs, the Group Manager MUST NOT rekey the group upon their re-joining.
-When one of those nodes re-joins the group, the Group Manager can rely, e.g., on the ongoing secure communication association to recognize the node as included in the stored list.
+When one of those nodes re-joins the group, the Group Manager can rely on, e.g., the ongoing secure communication association to recognize the node as included in the stored list.

 Throughout the rekeying execution, the Group Manager MUST preserve the same unchanged OSCORE Sender IDs for all group members that are intended to remain in the group.
 This avoids affecting the retrieval of authentication credentials from the Group Manager and the verification of group messages.